-We cannot be certain that the FDA or foreign regulatory authorities will permit us to proceed with our proposed clinical trial designs.
-Our drug candidates, including NOV004, COR588, atuzaginstat (COR388) or any of our other potential drug candidates, may not receive regulatory approval, and without regulatory approval we will not be able to market our drug candidates.
+We cannot be certain that the FDA or foreign regulatory authorities will permit us to proceed with any future proposed clinical trial designs.
+Our potential drug candidates may not receive regulatory approval, and without regulatory approval we will not be able to market our drug candidates.